marein/php-nchan-client/README.md

 Another good reason to exchange the provided client is to gain performance, since the client uses the http stream wrapper from php.
 There is a little overhead because the tcp connection gets closed after each request.
-Other implementations, like guzzle, can keep the connection live.
+Other implementations, like guzzle, can keep the connection alive.